sphinx-gallery/sphinx-gallery/doc/configuration.rst

 When writing PNG files (the default scraper format), sphinx-gallery can be configured to use ``optipng`` to optimize the PNG file sizes.
-Typically this yields roughly a 50% reduction in file sizes.
+Typically this yields roughly a 50% reduction in file sizes, thus reducing the loading time of galleries.
 However, it can increase build time.
 The allowed values are ``'images'`` and ``'thumbnails'``, or a tuple/list, such as (to optimize both)::